Add Animation in PowerPoint to Create More Engaging Presentations

 The most common type of animation to add to an object is an entrance animation.
 Common entrance animations are Fade, Fly In or Wipe.

-To apply an entrance animation to an object:
+To add an entrance animation to a picture, shape or other object:

-1. Select an object.
+1. In Normal View or Slide Master View, select a picture, shape or other object.
 For text objects, click in the text box or placeholder or click its edge.

 2. Click the Animations tab in the Ribbon.